jaylenw/AngularJsTodoApp/README.md

 ## Build, Testing, & Development

-1. Need to have [Nodejs](https://nodejs.org/en/), [NPM](https://www.npmjs.com/), and [Bower](https://bower.io/) installed
-   on your system globally.
+1. Need to have [Nodejs](https://nodejs.org/en/), [NPM](https://www.npmjs.com/), [Grunt](http://gruntjs.com/), and [Bower](https://bower.io/) installed on your system globally.
+If running a Debian/Ubuntu system and you do not have the packages installed globaly, run these commands below:

+        sudo apt-get update
+        sudo apt-get install nodejs
+        sudo ln -s /usr/bin/nodejs /usr/bin/node
+        sudo apt-get install npm
+        sudo npm install -g npm
+        sudo npm install -g bower
+        sudo npm install -g grunt-cli

 2. Clone this repo.

 3. In the root of the project folder, run `npm install` and `bower install`.

-3. Run `grunt serve` for live preview.
-You can then browse the site after opening your browser to to the url that grunt has informed you.
+4. Run `grunt serve` for live preview.
+You can then browse the site after opening your browser to the url that grunt has informed you.

-Note: You will not be able to post anything until the backend is setup correctly.
+Note: You will not be able to register or login with an acount until the backend is setup correctly.

 ## Running in Production